Adult Bullying and Mental Health Impacts

 In addition, victims of childhood bullying were associated with increased thoughts of suicide, suicide attempts, and death by suicide as adults.

-Workplace and professional costs of bullying
+Workplace and professional costs

-Bullying in the workplace is a significant concern and one of the leading workplace stressors.
+Bully and harassment behaviours in the workplace is a significant concern and one of the leading workplace stressors.
 Not surprisingly, is associated with higher rates of employee turnover and lower levels of job satisfaction.

 Costs to the employer